christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 We instantiated an Object object on the prototype of our constructor and gave it a list property with an array.
 This is what happened:

 1. Prototype: An instance of Object that contains a property named "list" that has an array as its value
-2. Constructor: Instantiates a MyConstructor object and connects the prototype on the constructor of MyConstructor to the object
+2. Constructor: Instantiates a MyConstructor object and connects the prototype object to the new instantiated object
-3. Instantiated object: Inherits the list property value from its constructor prototype
+3. Instantiated object: Inherits the list property value from the MyConstructor prototype object

-Now that we have gotten a look at prototype and inheritance we can check the statement: "All objects in JavaScript inherits from Object".
+Now that we have gotten a look at prototype and inheritance we can check the statement: "All objects in JavaScript inherits from an instance of Object".
 Lets take a look some native constructors:

 {% highlight javascript %}
   var array = [];